MatthewGerber/rlai/README.md

     :param agent: Agent containing target policy to be optimized.
     :param environment: Environment.
     :param num_episodes: Number of episodes to execute.
-    :param alpha: Constant step size to use when updating Q-values.
+    :param alpha: Constant step size to use when updating Q-values, or None for 1/n step size.
     :param initial_q_S_A: Initial guess at state-action value, or None for no guess.
     :return: 3-tuple of (1) dictionary of all MDP states and their action-value averagers under the agent's policy, (2) set of only those states that were evaluated, and (3) the average reward obtained per episode.